IfnotFr/eloquent-vuex-js/README.md

 # Eloquent Vuex (Client) - WIP

-This is the Vuejs client package for [Eloquent Vuex](https://github.com/Ifnot/eloquent-vuex-php).
+This is the vuejs client package for [Eloquent Vuex](https://github.com/Ifnot/eloquent-vuex-php).

 ## Installation